shadwattai/miniwallet/README.md

-# miniwallet
+## miniwallet
-Miniwallet Web App (Double Entry System)
+Miniwallet Web App (The Double-entry accounting system Version)

 ## Installation guide
+- First steps
 1. composer install

 2. php artisan migrate

 3. php artisan db:seed
-Will insert:
+- Will insert:

-# The root/admin user
+## The root/admin user
 - email: root@miniwallet.com
 - password: masterpass

-# The initial/invisible account
+## The initial/invisible account
 - Helps to DR and CR when we Deposit and Withdraw from Savings Accounts

-# List of banks
+## List of banks
 - An initial list of banks to maintain our savings accounts

 ## Tech stack
-PHP 8.4,
+- PHP 8.4,
-Laravel 12.32,
+- Laravel 12.32,
-PostgreSQL 17,
+- PostgreSQL 17,
+- InertiaJS for Vue 3,
-Vue 3 + Composition API, and
+- Vue 3  (Composition API),
-PrimeVue CSS component library.
+- PrimeVue CSS component library.

 ## File structure
 Follows oppinionated structure from the Laravel starter kit